 SPP Indicator 6: The percentage of preschool children with Individual Education Programs (IEPs) attending:

-- B. A separate special education class/separate school/residential facility, or - C. In the home.
+- A. A regular early childhood program and receiving the majority of special education and related services in the regular early childhood program, - B. A separate special education class/separate school/residential facility, or - C. In the home.